How to Become a Coach or Scout

 Coaches and scouts must have overall knowledge of the game or sport.

 Coaches and scouts typically need a bachelor’s degree.
-They also must have extensive knowledge of the sport.
+However, educational requirements for coaches and scouts may vary from no formal educational credential to a bachelor’s or higher degree.
+These workers also need extensive knowledge of the sport.
 Coaches typically gain this knowledge through their own experiences playing the sport at some level.
 Although previous playing experience may be beneficial, it is not required for most scouting jobs.

 High schools typically hire teachers or administrators at the school for most coaching jobs.
 If no suitable teacher is found, schools hire a qualified candidate from outside the school.
 For more information on education requirements for teachers, see the profile on high school teachers.

 College and professional coaching jobs typically require experience playing the sport at some level.

 Scouting jobs may not require experience playing a sport at the college or professional level, but doing so can be beneficial.
 Employers look for applicants who have a passion for sports and an ability to spot players who have exceptional athletic ability and skills.

 Certification often requires that coaches be at least 18 years old and be trained in cardiopulmonary resuscitation (CPR) and first aid.
 Coaches also may need to attend classes related to sports safety and coaching fundamentals.